-Jeff Wettlaufer serves as a Technical Program Manager for Windows Embedded’s Marketing Team.
+Jeff Wettlaufer serves as a Sr. Technical Product Marketing Manager for Windows Embedded’s Marketing Team.
 In his 10 years at Microsoft, Jeff has specialized in technical consulting, sales and product marketing, event coordination and community management.

 Jeff is recognized as a notable speaker for event scores and session attendance, and has delivered Technical Keynote Demonstrations to global audiences and been featured in the Microsoft TechEd and Microsoft Management Summit series of ITPro events.
 Jeff is also a regular participant in the Microsoft Partner Community, collaborating with SI and ISV partners to highlight their capabilities.

 Outside of work, Jeff enjoys playing hockey (he grew up in Canada) cycling, skiing and golfing.
 He played basketball at Lock Haven University and University of Western Ontario, and rowed on Western Ontario’s crew team.
 Jeff continued his rowing for Vesta RC in the United Kingdom where he lived for seven years and originally joined Microsoft.

 Jeff shares his love of sports, fitness, travel and cooking with his wife Daphne, a fellow Microsoftie, and their two children, Gavin and Imogen.

 Posted By Jeff WettlauferSr.
 Technical Product Marketing Manager

 With the release of Windows 8.1 and Windows Embedded 8.1, a new capability called Assigned Access has been introduced.
 This post will compare Assigned Access with the existing (and improved for 8.1) embedded lockdown features.